holycrap872/ucls-ml-ai/CourseMaterial/03_list_sets_maps/09_markov_chains/lesson_plan_day_3.md

         - In goes data
         - Out comes sentence
     - How do pieces I've show you relate to this?
+    - How like the "suggested words" that pop up when you're texting
 - Class work
     - Emphasize two parts:
         - Model creation